jaredchristiantelano/Telano-Jared-Christian-P._PA4_2ECE-A/README.md

 This assignment applies different codes for data wrangling and visualization

-Problem 1
+**Problem 1**

 This problem specifies some conditions to filter the dataframe and selects a few columns to be displayed.
+This problem mainly uses codes from the pandas library, such as df.loc[], to access rows, columns, and labels.

 a.)
 Instru